 Figure 6b: Pout vs. Pin

-These results were obtained by including the amplifier’s compression characteristics (Psat, GainCompSat, GainCompPower and GainComp) in the behavioral model (see Figures 7a and 7b below).
+Identical results may also be obtained by including the amplifiers compression characteristics (Psat, GainCompSat, GainCompPower and GainComp) in the behavioral model (see below) by using a second DAC to read the parameter values directly from a second .mdf file.

-It should be noted that different carrier frequencies require that the parameters above be manually swapped for each carrier frequency under consideration because ADS does not permit multiple frequencies to be analyzed simultaneously.
+It should be noted that different carrier frequencies require that the parameters above either be manually swapped or parametrically read directly from the DAC for each carrier frequency under consideration because ADS does not permit multiple frequencies to be analyzed simultaneously.
+The Amplifier2 behavioral model allows for the correct parameters to be read from the second DAC simply by sweeping the variable freqW.

 Results are similar but it should be clear that tuning the TOI parameter may be necessary to match the measured (published) compression results.
 For this reason, it is suggested to use the first form of the Amplifier2 behavioral model.
 While this is preferred, it requires knowledge of the saturated properties of the amplifier which are not always specified but are easily measured or estimated.